Roles of heating and helicity in ultrafast all-optical magnetization switching in TbFeCo

-In order to separate thermal and opto-magnetic contributions, time domain measurements are performed, varying laser pump fluence and helicity while keeping the direction of an external magnetic field fixed in the direction almost parallel to the direction of the magnetization induced due to the $\sigma^-$ helicity (and nearly anti-parallel in the $\sigma^+$ case) pulses.
+In order to separate thermal and nonthermal contributions, time domain measurements are performed, varying the laser pump fluence and helicity, whilst keeping the direction of the external magnetic field fixed in the direction almost parallel to the direction of the induced magnetization due to the $\sigma^-$ helicity pulses (and nearly anti-parallel in the $\sigma^+$ case).
 The transient Kerr rotation obtained under different laser fluences with different laser helicities are shown in Fig.~\ref{fig2}(a-c).
 Between the two lower laser fluences (2.8 and $\SI[per-mode=symbol]{5}{\milli\joule\per\square\centi\metre}$), the dynamic responses are very similar except that the amplitude is increased with the laser fluence.
-The two curves taken with different laser helicity converge after around $\SI{240}{\femto\second}$ time delay, suggesting that only thermal effects exist for these laser fluences because the thermal effects are insensitive to the laser helicity while the opto-magnetic (nonthermal) effect is.
+The two curves taken with different laser helicity converge after around $\SI{240}{\femto\second}$ time delay, suggesting that only thermal effects exist for these laser fluences because the thermal effects are insensitive to the laser helicity while the nonthermal effect is~\cite{43}.
 The peaks around zero delay are the so-called specular inverse Faraday effect (SIFE) and specular optical Kerr effect (SOKE) contributions~\cite{26}, as detailed in Fig. S1 in the Supplemental Materials.
 However, as the laser fluence is increased to $\SI[per-mode=symbol]{9}{\milli\joule\per\square\centi\metre}$, the two curves taken with different laser helicity no longer converge.
-The curve excited by laser pulses of $\sigma^+$ polarization, a helicity opposite to the external magnetic field, switches further away from the initial magnetization direction compared to the curve excited by $\sigma^-$ polarised laser pulses.
-This extra switching starts at $t_{3}=\SI{240}{\femto\second}$, indicating the onset of the opto-magnetic effect.
-The time evolution of the reflectivity has also been investigated indicating a peak electron temperature at $t_{1}=\SI{70}{\femto\second}$.
+The curve excited by laser pulses of $\sigma^+$ polarization (a helicity that induces an effective field opposite to the external magnetic field) switches further away from the initial magnetization direction compared to the curve excited by $\sigma^-$ polarised laser pulses.
+This extra switching starts at around $t_{3}=\SI{240}{\femto\second}$, indicating the onset of the nonthermal effect.
+The time evolution of the reflectivity has also been investigated indicating a peak electron temperature at approximately $t_{1}=\SI{70}{\femto\second}$.
 There is no obvious laser helicity dependence in the reflectivity which can be seen from the data taken at $\SI[per-mode=symbol]{9}{\milli\joule\per\square\centi\metre}$ as shown in Fig.~\ref{fig2}(d).
 In this case, the absorptions of light are at the same level as well as the electron temperature profiles which means there is no significant MCD effect.
+The oscillations with a high frequency of $\SI{42}{GHz}$ shown in both the transient Kerr rotation and reflectivity data have no magnetic field dependence.
+Therefore, it may be originated from a laser-induced strain-wave in the amorphous films (details in Supplemental Materials).